Resource Control allows users to stop and start the Instance and RDS Database resources for each Account during the course of a week.

 If an enabled Group contains mixed types of instances, only some of which are eligible for hibernation, then the Off operation will ‘hibernate’ only the eligible instances, while the remaining instances will ‘stop’.

-Note: Click the Check Limitations link to view current AWS limitations on hibernating instances.
+Note: Click the “hibernating-not-supported” link to view current AWS limitations on hibernating instances.
 During instance creation in AWS, hibernation would have been enabled and encryption configured.
 If the resource is eligible and the Group is enabled, instances that are ‘stopped’ move to ‘hibernation’ state.

 Timeout – How long will operation wait in minutes until finished.
 Default is 30 minutes.
 Failure from exceeding the timeout does not necessarily mean that the operation of stopping or starting the resource has failed.
 The Log will show run status for each resource.

 After adding a Group, configure the Resource Targets (section 15.2) and the Off/On Times (section 15.3).